 Managing Mining Models in Data Mining Designer

-The Mining Models tab is made up of a grid with one column that describes the mining structure and additional columns that describe each associated mining model.
-Each cell in the structure column of the grid lists a column that is defined in the structure, while each cell in a mining model column of the grid lists how the model uses the columns from the mining structure.
+The Mining Models tab consists of a grid with one column that describes the mining structure, and additional columns that describe each associated mining model.
+Each cell in the structure column of the grid lists a column that is defined in the structure, whereas each cell in a mining model column of the grid lists how the model uses the columns from the mining structure.

 Defining New Mining Models